Skip to content Skip to navigation menu

 Some existing surfaces, such as a level concrete floor, don’t require a sub-floor, and you can lay tiles straight on top as long as the surface is level and completely clean and free from old adhesive.

-The surface you are laying tiles onto will determine the type of adhesive you use.
-Usually a flexible adhesive is suitable for plywood, and a strong high bond adhesive is best for concrete floors.
+The surface you are laying tiles onto will determine the type of tile adhesive you use.
+Usually a flexible tile adhesive is suitable, but a strong high bond adhesive is best for concrete floors.
 Be sure to check the manufacturer’s instructions first.

 How many tiles will I need?